Typographic alignment: Flush left

 In English and most European languages where words are read left-to-right, text is usually aligned "flush left", meaning that the text of a paragraph is aligned on the left-hand side with the right-hand side ragged.
 This is the default style of text alignment on the World Wide Web for left-to-right text.
 Quotations are often indented.
 Flush left might also be used in very narrow columns, where full justification would produce too much whitespace between characters or words on some lines.

 The phrase "left alignment" is often used when the left side of text is aligned along a visible or invisible vertical line which may or may not coincide with the left margin.
-For example, if a paragraph that is flush left were indented from the left, it would no longer be flush left, but it would still be left aligned.
+For example, if a paragraph that is flush left were indented from the left, it would no longer be aligned with the left margin setting, but it would still be left aligned.

 Flush right

 In other languages that read text right-to-left, such as Persian, Arabic and Hebrew, text is commonly aligned "flush right".
 Additionally, flush-right alignment is used to set off special text in English, such as attributions to authors of quotes printed in books and magazines, or text associated with an image to its right.
 Flush right is often used when formatting tables of data.

 It is used to align text to the right margin; in this case, the left ends will be unequal.

 The term "right alignment" is frequently used when the right side of text is aligned along a visible or invisible vertical line which may or may not coincide with the right margin.
-For example, if a paragraph that is flush right were indented from the right, it would no longer be flush right, but it would still be right aligned.
+For example, if a paragraph that is flush right were indented from the right, it would no longer aligned with the right margin setting, but it would still be right aligned.